fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Get-AzureRemoteAppVpnDeviceConfigScript.md

 # Get-AzureRemoteAppVpnDeviceConfigScript

 ## SYNOPSIS
-Retrieves the configuration script for an azure_2 RemoteApp VPN device.
+Retrieves the configuration script for an Azure RemoteApp VPN device.

 ## SYNTAX